 Ever heard of kratom?
-If you’re anything like us, you were kind of late in the game to catch wind of this au-natural herb from southeast Asia.
-For whatever reason, it just never really caught on in the “mainstream” the way that cannabis did, even though it’s likely been used as a medicine for just as long a period of time.
+If you’re like us, you were late to catch wind of this au-natural herb from southeast Asia.
+For whatever reason, it hasn’t caught on in the ‘mainstream’ the way cannabis has.
+This is odd, as it’s been around for just as long a period of time.

 But how does kratom (pronounced kray-tum) compare to cannabis?
 Or more specifically, to CBD?
-We know what a wonderfully therapeutic remedy cannabidiol oil can be in terms of pain management, but many people out there claim kratom to be even better.
+We know of the therapeutic benefits cannabidiol oil can offer in terms of pain management, but some people claim kratom is even better.

-In this article, we’ll get into the seemingly never-ending discussion of CBD vs. kratom for pain, talking specifically about each herb and looking into the active compounds that play on the body’s central nervous system and pain sensation, so let’s take a deeper look.
+In this article, we’ll get into the long-standing discussion of CBD vs. kratom for pain.
+We will talk specifically about each herb, and look into the function of each.
+Both influence the central nervous system and pain sensation, so let’s take a deeper look.

-We’ll also discuss some of the more negative aspects of kratom (including its potential for addiction/withdrawal), and attempt to come to some sort of definitive conclusion in terms of the CBD vs. kratom debate.
+(We’ll also discuss negative aspects of kratom, including its potential for addiction/withdrawal).
+The goal herein is to come to a conclusion in terms of the CBD vs. kratom debate).

 Different Types of Pain

-Before we can do anything, though, it’s important to understand that not all pain is the same.
-This is especially important when it comes being able to understand why kratom is better than CBD (or vice-versa) for a specific kind of condition.
+Before we can do anything, it’s important to understand that not all pain is the same.
+This is especially important in understanding why kratom is better than CBD (or vice-versa) for pain relief.

-Essentially, pain can be broken down into two main types: nociceptive vs. neuropathic.
-Nociceptive pain is the result of physical damage to tissue systems, and is what we likely think of when we consider something as being “painful”; i.e. when we cut ourselves, break a bone, burn ourselves, etc.
+Essentially, pain breaks down into two main types: nociceptive and neuropathic.
+Nociceptive pain results from physical damage to tissue systems.
+It is what we think of when we consider something as being “painful” (a cut, burn, broken bone, etc).

-As such, CBD and kratom, which each consist of different active molecular compounds, differ from one another both in how they relieve pain, and in what types of pain they effectively treat.
-Most individuals who have tried both will say that kratom is better at treating severe nociceptive pain, while marijuana (CBD) is better at treating neuropathic and neurodegenerative conditions is complex, and it is rarely 100% effective without side effects.
+CBD and kratom are different active molecular compounds.
+They differ from one another both in how they relieve pain and in what types of pain they can treat.
+Some say kratom is better at treating nociceptive pain.
+Others will argue that marijuana (CBD) is better.
+All in all, treating neuropathic and neurodegenerative conditions is complex, and it is rarely 100% effective without side effects.

-CBD (short for cannabidiol) is an active compound in the Cannabis sativa L plant, which consists of two major strains: hemp and marijuana.
-Marijuana of course is the strain that’s most commonly associated with “getting high,” but this is due to its high levels of THC, not CBD (CBD does not get you high).
+CBD (short for cannabidiol) is an active compound in Cannabis sativa L. Cannabis consists of two major varieties: hemp and marijuana.
+Marijuana is the strain that most associate with “getting high.”
+This is because of its high levels of THC.

-Hemp, on the other hand, contains high levels of CBD and relatively negligible levels of THC.
-In fact, in order to be considered hemp, a cannabis plant must have a THC content of 0.3% or less.
-Most all CBD products (oils, edibles, topicals, etc) come from industrial hemp plants, which are considered to be legal because they are not psychoactive.
+Hemp, on the other hand, contains high levels of CBD and negligible levels of THC.
+In fact, in order to be hemp, a cannabis plant must have a THC content of 0.3% or less.
+Most CBD products (oils, edibles, topicals, etc) come from industrial hemp plants.
+Products made from these plants are legal under the U.S. Farm Bill.

-On a physiological level, CBD functions by interacting with the endocannabinoid system (ECS), which is a 100% natural and endogenous network of cannabinoids and cannabinoid receptors in the human body.
-The ECS has been found to exist in nearly every cell type, which explains its seemingly never-ending list of therapeutic remedies.
-In fact, it’s has been clinically proven to treat everything from anxiety and depression, to seizures and chronic arthritis.
+Physiologically, CBD functions by interacting with the endocannabinoid system (ECS).
+The ECS is a natural, endogenous network of cannabinoids and cannabinoid receptors in the human body.
+ECS receptors exist in nearly every cell type, which explains CBD’s massive range of uses.
+In fact, folks use CBD to try and treat everything from anxiety and depression to seizures and chronic arthritis.

-Kratom (Mitragyna speciosa), like cannabis, is an all-natural herb that’s native to regions of southeast Asia — most specifically to Thailand and Malaysia.
+Kratom (Mitragyna speciosa), like cannabis, is an all-natural herb that’s native to regions of southeast Asia.
+Most specifically, it comes from Thailand and Malaysia.

-It’s active ingredients include mitragynine and 7-HMG (7-hydroxymitragynine), which are types of alkaloid compounds similar to those found in the opium poppy (morphine, codeine, and thebaine).
-However, it isn’t considered to be an opiate because its effects are far milder than that of the actual poppy plant.
+The active ingredients in kratom include mitragynine and 7-HMG (7-hydroxymitragynine).
+These are alkaloid compounds similar to those found in the opium poppy (morphine, codeine, and thebaine).
+However, kratom isn’t considered an opiate because its effects are milder than that of the actual poppy plant.

-In terms of strains, kratom is typically recognized as existing in three different types: red vein, green vein, and white vein.
-Red vein generally is regarded as the most potent of the three, and it works well as a sedative and general pain-reliever.
-White vein (Maeng Da) kratom, on the other hand, is more “energetic” and uplifting – it’s commonly used for focus and creativity.
-Green vein is a kind of intermediate between the two.
+In terms of strains, most agree that kratom exists in three types: red vein, green vein, and white vein.
+Many regard red vein kratom as the most potent of the three.
+It works well as a sedative and general pain-reliever.
+White vein (Maeng Da) kratom, on the other hand, is more energetic and uplifting.
+This “strain” is effective for focus and creativity.
+Green vein, as you might guess, is an intermediate between the two.

-Functionally, the active compounds in kratom are understood to be opioid agonists, which mean that they work by interacting with the body’s network of natural opioid receptors.
-However, mitragynine (which is believed to be the key functional alkaloid in kratom) is far milder than any of the natural alkaloids found in the opium poppy.
-Even though they are similarly-structured on a chemical level, there should be no comparison between the effects of mitragynine and, for example, morphine or codeine.
+Functionally, the active compounds in kratom work as opioid agonists.
+This means they interact with the body’s network of natural opioid receptors.
+However, mitragynine (a functional alkaloid in kratom), is milder than most alkaloids found in the opium poppy.
+Because they are chemically similar in structure, mitragynine produces effects comparable to morphine and codeine.

 CBD vs Kratom: Advantages and Disadvantages

-The major advantage of kratom, in turn, is in its use as an opiate substitute.
-Many heroin, codeine, and prescription painkiller addicts have in fact claimed the herb to be the only thing which allowed them to kick their life-threatening addictions.
+The major advantage of kratom is in its use as an opiate substitute.
+Heroin, codeine, and prescription painkiller addicts can use the herb to help them kick life-threatening addictions.
 It helps thousands of addicts wean off heavy narcotics, and poses far less severe withdrawal effects.
-In that regard, kratom is a veritable life-saver and is generally more effective than cannabis compounds like THC and CBD.
+In this regard, kratom is likely more effective than cannabis compounds like THC and CBD.
 This is true in spite of the fact that cannabis is also an excellent alternative to opioids).

-On the flip side, CBD (and cannabis in general) is typically regarded as being more effective for neuropathic pain, and for chronic neurodegenerative conditions like multiple sclerosis and fibromyalgia, as well as for seizures/epilepsy and for chronic pain stemming from cancer and rheumatoid arthritis.
+On the flip side, CBD (and cannabis in general) is typically regarded as being more effective for neuropathic pain.
+Medical cannabis can work great for chronic neurodegenerative conditions like multiple sclerosis and fibromyalgia.
+It also works well for seizures/epilepsy, and for chronic pain stemming from things like arthritis.

-Also, it’s important to mention that kratom is not recommended to be taken daily, given its tendency to promote tolerance and addiction.
+Also, it’s important to mention that users should not take kratom daily.
+This is because of its tendency to promote tolerance and addiction.
 A typical/healthy dose of kratom is anything from about 2 to 6 grams, but this is only once every three days.
 Anything more than that and the body’s tolerance to the active alkaloid compounds is likely to be increased, which will result in an increasing dose needing to be administered in order to render any of the herb’s therapeutic effects (thus drastically heightening the risk for addiction and withdrawal).

-CBD, on the other hand, is less prone to heightened tolerance, and is generally very safe to take – even on a daily basis.
+CBD, on the other hand, is less prone to tolerance, and is generally very safe to take even on a daily basis.

 CBD vs Kratom: Methods of Consumption